Ditectrev/DP-203/README.md

 ![Question 115](images/question115.jpg)

-- [ ] Box 1: Transaction ID.
-Box 2: Transaction ID.
+- [ ] Number of partitions: Transaction ID.
+Partition key: Transaction ID.
-- [ ] Box 1: 1.
-Box 2: 16.
+- [ ] Number of partitions: 1.Partition key: 16.
-- [ ] Box 1: 8.
-Box 2: 1.
+- [ ] Number of partitions: 8.Partition key: 1.
-- [x] Box 1: 16.
-Box 2: Transaction ID.
+- [x] Number of partitions: 16.
+Partition key: Transaction ID.

 ### You have an Azure Storage account that generates 200,000 new files daily.
 The file names have a format of {YYYY}/{MM}/{DD}/{HH}/{CustomerID}.csv.
 You need to design an Azure Data Factory solution that will load new data from the storage account to an Azure Data Lake once hourly.
 The solution must minimize load times and costs.
 How should you configure the solution?

 ![Question 116](images/question116.jpg)

-- [x] Box 1: Incremental Load.
-Box 2: Tumbling window.
+- [x] Load methodology: Incremental Load.
+Trigger: Tumbling window.
-- [ ] Box 1: Full Load.
-Box 2: Tumbling window.
+- [ ] Load methodology: Full Load.
+Trigger: Tumbling window.
-- [ ] Box 1: Incremental Load.
-Box 2: Incremental Load.
+- [ ] Load methodology: Incremental Load.
+Trigger: Incremental Load.
-- [ ] Box 1: Full Load.
-Box 2: Tumbling window.
+- [ ] Load methodology: Full Load.
+Trigger: Tumbling window.

 ### You plan to implement an Azure Data Lake Storage Gen2 container that will contain CSV files.
 The size of the files will vary based on the number of events that occur per hour.
 File sizes range from 4.KB to 5 GB.
 You need to ensure that the files stored in the container are optimized for batch processing.
 What should you do?